chef-boneyard/push-jobs-cookbook/README.md

 The default recipe includes the appropriate recipe based on the node's `platform_family`.

-## config

-While the push jobs client will use the Chef client configuration by default, this recipe writes a separate configuration file that reads in the `/etc/chef/client.rb`.

-## debian
+## linux

 If the `node['push_jobs']['package_url']` attribute is set, this recipe will download the Opscode Push Jobs Client package from the URL.
-Otherwise, it assumes that the package is available from a repository already configured (e.g., an internal repo).

-The config recipe (above) will be included to write out the whitelist of jobs as a separate configuration file.
+The recipe will write out the whitelist of jobs as a separate configuration file.

 It will also set up the Opscode Push Jobs Client daemon as a service using `runit`.
 The default logger is used, so the log will be